 Work Track members raised the following questions with respect to intended use:

-How to monitor and enforce domain names registrations according to "intended use" after delegation?
+Is it feasible to monitor and enforce domain name registrations according to "intended use" after delegation?
+If so, how?

 What happens when the intended use changes through a modified business plan or the sale of a business?